GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

 .. todo @bquint: the gempy auto-api is not being generated anywhere.
-.. todo:: @bquint the gempy auto-api is not being generated anywhere.
-Find a
-    place for it.

 :mod:`~gempy.adlibrary.dataselect` will be used to create file lists for the darks, the flats and the science observations.
 The